jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-### Status: Successful
+#### Status: Successful

-Once an Offer is successfully listed on the connected marketplace, we reccommend informing the Seller.
-The optional `listingUrl` is useful in this case and will let the Seller to visit and thereby directly check the listing on the connected marketplace.
+We recommend informing the seller once a listing is successfully listed on the connected marketplace.
+The optional `listingUrl` is useful in this case and allows the seller to visit and thereby directly check the listing on the connected marketplace.

 ```json
 // POST /v1/channel/offer/listed